Camilovelag/Camilovelag/README.md

 - 🔭 My next learning goals are React and Redux.

 - ⚡ Fun fact: I love Bootstrap but usually style webpage using plain CSS inspired on it.

+- 🙋‍♂️ I'm open to new opportunities.

 <br/>